dougeby/IntuneDocs/intune/device-restrictions-macos.md

   **Enable** allows you to delay when software updates are shown on devices, from 0-90 days.
 This setting doesn't control when updates are or aren't installed.

   - **Delay visibility of software updates**: Enter a value from 0-90 days.
-When the delay expires, users get a notification to update to the earliest version of OS available when the delay was triggered.
+When the delay expires, users get a notification to update to the earliest version of the OS available when the delay was triggered.

     For example, if a macOS update is available on **January 1**, and **Delay visibility** is set to **5 days**, then the update isn't shown as an available update on user devices.
 On the **sixth day** following the release, that update is available, and all end users can install it.